nissy-dev/resume/README.md

 #### Frontend engineer (2021/04 - 2024/06)

-##### Cybozu Office frontend re-architecting project
+#### Cybozu Office frontend re-architecting project

 - Modernized the legacy internal framework with Next.js (App Router)
   - Conducted incremental, page-by-page migration to minimize risk and stability
-  - Improved accessibility by implementing UI components using React Aria.
+  - Improved accessibility by implementing UI components using React Aria
 - Optimized CI/CD processes to improve development productivity
   - Reduced CI execution time by over 5 minutes (from 12+ minutes to under 7 minutes)
   - Designed a scalable system to ensure test execution time remains constant as test cases grow
 - Established web frontend monitoring infrastructures to reduce bug-fix costs
   - Evaluated the adoption of real user monitoring with Grafana Faro

-##### kintone frontend re-architecting project
+#### kintone frontend re-architecting project

 [kintone](https://www.kintone.com/en-us/) is a core product, adopted by one-third of publicly listed companies in Japan and used by tens of thousands of users.